 28. United States (joint)

-The five lowest-ranked countries are Oman in 72nd, Morocco, Honduras, South Africa and Ghana in last spot.
+The five lowest-ranked countries are Oman which sits on the 72nd position while Morocco, Honduras, South Africa and Ghana are in the last spot.

 “If you go to an Asian classroom you’ll find teachers who expect every student to succeed.
-There’s a lot of rigour, a lot of focus and coherence,” says Mr Schleicher.
+There’s a lot of rigor, a lot of focus and coherence.
+These countries are also very good at attracting the most talented teachers in the most challenging classrooms so that every student has access to excellent teachers,” OECD’s education director added.

 If Ghana, the lowest ranked country, achieved basic skills for all its 15-year-olds, the report says that it would expand its current GDP by 38 times, over the lifetime of today’s youngsters.

 But the World Education Forum will set another round of global targets for the next 15 years.
-The list continues below:
+The global school rankings list continues below:

 37. Slovak Republic